DHTMLX/gantt-docs/data/api/gantt_grid_header_class_template.md

 };
 @template:	api_template
 @returns:
-- text		string		css class for the item in question
+- text		string | void		css class for the item in question
 @descr: